input-output-hk/partner-chains-smart-contracts/docs/SIPs/05-ModularCommitteeCertificateVerification.md

-- Every `atmsNonSigningPubKeysMerkleProofs` is distinct (requiring that these are sorted lexicographically makes this check easy) and all of the corresponding `atmsNonSigningPubKeys` are in the `atmsMerkleRoot` (i.e., this verifies that every non signer is actually in the current committee).
+- Every `atmsNonSigningPubKeysMerkleProofs` is distinct (requiring that these are sorted lexicographically makes this check easy) and all of the corresponding `atmsNonSigningPubKeys` are in the `atmsMerkleRoot` (i.e., this verifies that every non signer is in the current committee and there are no duplicated non signers[^nonSignersAreUnique]).

+[^nonSignersAreUnique]: It may not be immediately clear why Merkle proofs uniquely identify elements in a Merkle tree (even when there are duplicated elements in the Merkle tree).
+  The easiest way to see this result is to just observe that Merkle proofs are essentially a path from the root down to the leaf containing either a `L` or a `R` (left or right) denoting the sibling branch.
+  So, two distinct leaves in the Merkle tree have distinct paths from the root, and hence must have distinct Merkle proofs.

 - The unique token name `tn` minted for `CommitteeMultisignatureATMSPolicy` satisfies
     ```haskell